-Award recipients must be enrolled in at least 12 semester units of graduate study and/or research during the tenure of the award.
+Award recipients must be enrolled in at least 12 semester units consisting of any combination of graduate study, graduate research, and undergraduate courses permissible per their graduate program's Policies & Procedures during the tenure of the award.
 Financial support will not be given to students with part-time status.